🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 ✅ What you’ll gain:

-• Browser-based operator access with no software installation required
+• Browser-based access that eliminates software installation on remote clients

 ❌ What you’ll lose:

-• AI-powered session summaries and real-time troubleshooting assistance
+• AI-powered session insights and automated post-session documentation

 📋 How to switch:

-1. Export your device list and connection preferences from TeamViewer
+1. Export your device list and any saved connection groups from TeamViewer’s management console

-2. Sign up for Getscreen and start the 14-day free trial
+2. Sign up for a Getscreen account and start your 14-day free trial to validate it fits your workflow

 🔄 Switching from Getscreen to TeamViewer?